Skip to main content

 • Triggering retargeting ads

-Be advised these use cases are not configured in the Element451 platform.
-They take place entirely in Google Tag Manager or other third-party platforms.
-The Element451 Customer Success team can only confirm that your Google Tag Manager container is present on the Page or Site where it is deployed.
-They can not confirm your Google Tag Manager or third-party platform configurations are correct.
+These use cases are not configured in Element451 but are handled entirely within Google Tag Manager or other third-party platforms.
+The Element451 Customer Success team can confirm the presence of your Google Tag Manager container on the page or site where it is deployed.
+However, they cannot verify the configurations of your Google Tag Manager or third-party platforms.

 Custom Event Documentation